Linguistics and Applied Linguistics

-Noun: (used with a sing. verb) The study of the nature, structure, and variation of language, including phonetics, phonology, morphology, syntax, semantics, sociolinguistics, and pragmatics.
+Linguistics is the study of the nature, structure, and variation of language, including phonetics, phonology, morphology, syntax, semantics, sociolinguistics, and pragmatics.
 See also: https://www.linguisticsociety.org/what-linguistics

 Adams research interests are in the study of language in its social and linguistic context.
 She is the director of English graduate studies.